superseriousbusiness/gotosocial/docs/api/authentication.md

 ```
 !!! warning
     Please note that the characters used above are just a random selection of characters and cannot be used.
-    ake sure you replace it with the code *you* get from your instance.
+    Make sure you replace it with the code *you* get from your instance.

 You'll get a response that includes your access token and looks something like this:
 ```json